status-im/feature-specs/content/raw/chat/mutual_contacts.md

 - The message for the contact request MUST NOT exceeed 280 characters
 - If User A has sent a contact request they MUST see that the contact request is pending and the message they have sent
 - If User A has sent a contact request they MUST be able to cancel the contact request
+- if User A has sent a contact request and it was rejected then the user MUST not be able to send another contact request

 ### User B that receives contact request
 - A User CANNOT receive messages from users that are not in their contact list
 - A User MAY receive contact requests from users that are not in their contact list
 - A User CANNOT receive contact requests from users that are already in their contact list
+- A User CANNOT receive contact requests from users that were already rejected
+- A User MUST be able to see a list of contact requests previously rejected
+- A User MAY accept a contact request that was previously rejected
 - If a User has pending contact requests the contact requests section MUST be displayed
 - If a User has no pending contact requests the contact requests section MUST NOT be displayed
 - If a User receives a contact request the counter of message requests MUST increase